 Kennedy took pride in his Irishness as one can see from this clip when the Clancy Brothers and Tommy Makem sang “We Want No Irish Here” for the President.
 Liam Clancy’s cheeky introduction manages to elicit a huge smile out of the President.

 JFK said goodbye to Ireland at Shannon Airport in County Clare, but promised “I’ll come back in the spring,” but he had already lived his last spring.

 August was to prove a momentous month for Kennedy.
 On August 5, 1963, he signed the Nuclear Test Ban Treaty, which made the world safer for every human being, but just four days later tragedy struck when his infant son, Patrick Bouvier Kennedy, died two days after his birth.

 Mrs. Kennedy disappeared for months but reemerged in November for a two-day political tour of the Texas cities of San Antonio, Houston, Fort Worth and Dallas.

-JFK was greeted by fantastic crowds in supposedly hostile territory and you can see the President obviously enjoying himself as he and the First Lady work the crowds.
+JFK was greeted by fantastic crowds in the supposedly hostile territory.
+You can see the President obviously enjoying himself as he and the First Lady work the crowds.
 In his last speech, he issued a prescient warning saying we live in “a very dangerous and uncertain world.”

 John F. Kennedy was President for less than three years, but in that short span of time, he pointed the nation towards the 21st century.
 He steered the nation to outer space and the moon explaining that “We do these things not because they are easy, but because they are hard.”